A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 Premium Subsidies Are Available

-To help those who may have difficulties in paying the premiums, there are several subsidies available:
+To help those who may have difficulties in paying the premiums, there are several subsidies available to help:

 As Singapore strives to provide universal coverage for healthcare, these subsidies come in handy for all those who are older and those who require more financial assistance.

-This way the basic safety net for all residents is met, and a group of people will not be left out because they can’t cope with the premiums.
+This way, the basic safety net for all Singaporeans can be met, and a group of people will not be left out because they can’t cope with the premiums.

 Claiming is everything about a hospital plan.